When you’re first presented with the mantle of being a manager, you’re going to feel responsibility not just for yourself, but for other people too.

 But it’s worth pointing out that positivity is not being nice.
 Niceness doesn’t challenge or confront people when their work isn’t up to scratch.

 Resist being nice.
 Instead, love people fiercely.
 By this, I mean tell them the truth, encourage them, and push them so they hear what they need to hear to reach their potential.
 That’s how you build trust.
+And ultimately, that’s how to motivate employees to push their own limits and excel at their work.

 Remember as well that every relationship will become suboptimal at some point – whether it’s a good one that goes off the rails or one that was poor from the offset.